Dirty streaming documentary flawed.

 Following the release of the BBC documentary, Dirty Streaming: The Internet’s Big Secret, there has been a call for the discrepancies in the 25-minute programme to be addressed.

 The issue?
-The influx of online data usage from Netflix watching, gaming, and Instragramming is driving the demand for more data centres, which is contributing to climate change.
+The influx of online data usage from Netflix watching, gaming, and Instragramming is driving the demand for more data centers, which is contributing to climate change.

 The discrepancies?
-The documentary claims the data centre usage is ‘exploding’, refers to the power used as ‘dirty’ and makes claims alluding to data centres being the internet’s ‘big secret’.
+The documentary claims the data center usage is ‘exploding’, refers to the power used as ‘dirty’ and makes claims alluding to data centers being the internet’s ‘big secret’.

-Emma Fryer, Associate Director, Data Centres, techUK spoke extensively with Data Economy regarding some of the points the documentary made that raised questions.
+Emma Fryer, Associate Director, Data Centers, techUK spoke extensively with Data Economy regarding some of the points the documentary made that raised questions.

 “The programme made the important point that we need to become more responsible digital citizens,” said Fryer.
 “Not everyone understands that our internet society is enabled by physical infrastructure that has an impact beyond our own devices and the freemium and advertorial business models that tend to predominate send no signal to the consumer of the carbon and energy impact of their online activity.
 We have stated that it is important that people understand how the internet works and that we do have an impact beyond charging our phones and laptops.”